 Review summary: Canon 1D vs Panasonic G85

-So how do things add up?
-Is the Canon 1D better than the Panasonic G85 or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 1D or the Panasonic G85 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.